Pool Coping: Cleaning, Sealing & Pool Deck Maintenance

 Salt water resistant sealing stones are the best choice of sealant for a salt water pool since they are designed to provide effective and long-lasting protection for salt water pools.

 Other natural stones, like flagstone, are porous, meaning that they will be exposed to chlorine, salt water and any outdoor elements.
 All of these add up to reducing longevity if a sealant is not used.
 For porous stones, sealants that fill in the pores while providing an attractive matte finish are an ideal choice.

 Schedule an Appointment to Clean & Seal Your Coping Today

 There are many factors involved in the best coping materials and sealants for your pool, which is why you need proven professionals who will produce the expert results you need.
+Our experienced Texas contractors can help you with any questions and all of your stone pool coping sealing needs from our convenient locations in Houston, San Antonio, Dallas, Fort Worth and Austin.
 Contact Texas Stone Sealers to learn more about how our sealants are the protection your pool coping needs.